WICG/import-maps/README.md

 This, in addition to general simplicity, is in part what motivates the above restrictions on `<script type="importmap">`.

 Since an application's import map changes the resolution algorithm for every module in the module map, they are not impacted by whether a module's source text was originally from a cross-origin URL.
 If you load a module from a CDN that uses bare import specifiers, you'll need to know ahead of time what bare import specifiers that module adds to your app, and include them in your application's import map.
 (That is, you need to know what all of your application's transitive dependencies are.)
-It's important that control of which URLs are use for each package stay in control of the application author, so they can holistically manage versioning and sharing of modules.
+It's important that control of which URLs are use for each package stay with the application author, so they can holistically manage versioning and sharing of modules.

 ## Alternatives considered